hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 Very clever leverage of `function`.

 [19:06:10](#00nGsHiFaj_PDDkJSHgn4S333C7N_n5wc2yVvwqRn10) <hiiamboris (NOT THIS ONE)>:
-Had to google it Ì†ΩÌ∏É Turns out it's one of the guys who wrote `2001`
+Had to google it üòÉ Turns out it's one of the guys who wrote `2001`

 [19:16:34](#1g3qkOT98gyDfPypCPFhB2KnDiwqyyGJIlc0HVlTIO8) <hiiamboris (NOT THIS ONE)>:
 You know I was staring at a microSD card the other day and thinking.. how could such 1cm thing fit 1TB of data?
 And what would an *uninformed* person do with it?
 Chew it?
-Try to make some tea? Ì†ΩÌ∏â
+Try to make some tea? üòâ

 [19:31:00](#3mSE0Zad89q_MGDljaKtTLAEr-1hrn0x0esM9P9otYY) <toomasv>:
 Yes, @hiiamboris , funny func! :)